-An exemplar instrument of assessment and marking guidelines have been produced to provide examples of the specific evidence required to demonstrate achievement of the aims of the HND Business with Accounting group award which this Graded Unit is designed to cover, and to indicate the national standard of achievement required at SCQF level 7.
+An exemplar instrument of assessment and marking guidelines have been produced to provide examples of the kind of evidence required to demonstrate achievement of the aims of the SQA Advanced Diploma in Business with Accounting Group Award (GM52 48) which this Graded Unit is designed to cover, and to indicate the national standard of achievement required at SCQF level 7.

-To achieve this unit, candidates should attain 50% of the available marks with achievement being graded according to marks attained.
+To achieve this Unit, candidates should attain 50% of the available marks with achievement being graded according to marks attained.

-Торіс Level of knowledge/Understanding Weighting Integration and problem The candidate will be required to: 40 marks solving within the context of Use knowledge and understanding from a number of the case study different business disciplines to identify, explain and analyse issues arising from a prescribed business situation.
-Use knowledge and understanding from a number of different business disciplines to suggest and justify actions which could be taken to respond to issues arising from a prescribed business situation.
+Topic Level of knowledge/Understanding Weighting Integration and problem The candidate will be required to: 40 marks solving within the context of Use knowledge and understanding from a number of the case study different business disciplines to identify, explain and analyse issues arising from a prescribed business situation.
+Use knowledge and understanding from a number of No. different business disciplines to suggest and justify 1大学位 actions which could be taken to respond to issues A arising from a prescribed business situation.
 Applying financial concepts The candidate will be required to: 20 marks Purpose and analysis of Apply knowledge and understanding to explain and financial statements - income analyse financial information relating to a prescribed statement, statement of business situation. financial position, statement of Use knowledge and understanding to draw reasoned changes in equity, statement of conclusions about relevant financial matters in a cash flows. prescribed business situation.
 Use knowledge and Users of financial information understanding to identify actual and/or potential - purposes for which require advantages and disadvantages of financial issues in a information; sources of relevant prescribed business situation. information.
 Sources of finance.
 [Preparation of financial statements and calculations are not required.]
-32 AN UNIVERS
+Applying economic concepts The candidate will be required to: 20 marks Markets - demand, supply and nd Apply knowledge and understanding to identify, explain elasticity. and analyse economic factors relevant to a prescribed Government policy to address business situation. market failure.
+Use knowledge and understanding to make reasoned predictions about a prescribed business situation.
+Use knowledge and understanding to identify actual or potential advantages and disadvantages of actions by economic agents in a prescribed business situation.
+[Calculations of elasticity are not required.]
+Applying marketing concepts The candidate will be required to: Marketing mix Apply knowledge and understanding to identify, explain Product mix and analyse marketing factors relevant to a prescribed Promotion business situation.
+Market research Use knowledge and understanding to draw reasoned Relationship between conclusions about marketing issues in a prescribed marketing and other business business situation. functions Use knowledge and understanding to identify actual or 3404 potential advantages and disadvantages of particular marketing activities in a prescribed business situation. 南 Apply knowledge and understanding to suggest and justify possible marketing activities in a prescribed 13/ business situation.